50+ Social Proof Statistics & Trends (2024)

 - They’re more authentic than brand-written marketing (37%).

 Social Proof: Influencer Marketing

-Influencer marketing is expected to reach a market size of $21.1 billion in 2023 (Influencer Marketing Hub)
+Influencer marketing is reached an estimated market size of $21.1 billion in 2023 (Influencer Marketing Hub)

 When Influencer Marketing Hub first started tracking the industry in 2016, they estimated it was worth $1.6 billion.
 Less than 10 years later, that number has increased over 1,318%.

 72% of Gen Zs and Millennials follow at least some influencers (Morning Consult)

 Brands have succeeded in using influencer marketing to capture the attention of younger generations.
 Even 58% of older Millennials — those between 32 and 38 years old — follow at least some influencers on social media platforms.

 88% of Gen Zs and Millennials value authenticity when following influencers (Morning Consult)